 We all have our favorite antivirus software, so while some of you may have immediately applied what you learned from our tutorials on automatic virus scans using Kaspersky Antivirus and ClamAV, others may have struggled to apply those tutorials to the antivirus software being used in their organization.
 That's why we've decided to add one more similar post for another popular antivirus.

-This time, we're going to configure JSCAPE MFT Server to perform automatic virus scanning on newly uploaded files using Avast! for Linux/Unix Servers.
+This time, we're going to configure JSCAPE MFT Server to perform automatic virus scans on newly uploaded files using Avast Antivirus! for Linux/Unix Servers.
 Surely, with three examples, you'll find it easier to apply these steps to your own antivirus program.
-We're going to assume you've already installed Avast on your Linux server and that, of course, JSCAPE MFT Server Manager is running and ready.
+We're going to assume you've already installed Avast Antivirus on your Linux server and that, of course, JSCAPE MFT Server Manager is running and ready.

 By default, Avast performs automatic updates every four hours when it can.
 So if your server's connected to the Internet, chances are, you'll have the latest virus database updates every time an upload is made.
 But if for whatever reason, you'd like to schedule your own auto-updates, then you can set your own auto-update schedule using the JSCAPE MFT Server Manager.
 You'll have to wait for Part 2 to read the tutorial for that though.

 In the meantime, let's start configuring your managed file transfer server for auto-scanning.

 Enabling Avast-powered automatic scans on newly uploaded files

 First, we need to setup a trigger that would execute an Avast virus scan in response to a File Upload event.
 Go now to the Triggers node and create a new trigger by clicking the Add button.